slgobinath/SafeEyes/README.md

 To deploy this website to GitHub Pages:

-1. Push this repository to GitHub under your account
+1. Push this repository on GitHub
-2. Go to the repository settings on GitHub
-3. Navigate to the "Pages" section
-4. Under "Source", select "main" branch
-5. Click "Save"
-6. Your site will be published at `https://[your-username].github.io/SafeEyes/`
+6. GitHub will automatically build it on https://slgobinath.github.io/SafeEyes/

 ## Local Development